 What's a bird cage breeder box door?

-Usually chicken wire of some sort is installed in the metal nest and larger wood nest boxes so the birds can climb in and out readily.
-Hens will naturally fill the box with bedding, lay eggs and sit on the eggs until hatched.
-A small nest box can be 6″ x 6″ x 6″.
+Usually, chicken wire of some sort is installed in the metal nest and larger wood nest boxes so the birds can climb in and out readily.
+Hens will naturally fill the box with bedding, lay eggs and sit on the eggs until hatching.
+A small nest box can be 6" x 6" x 6".

 Nest boxes may be hung inside the cage.
-A large Macaw nest box can be 30″ tall or more to accommodate the bird.
-A box this large would occupy too much space in the cage.
+A large Macaw nest box can be 30" tall or more to accommodate the bird.
+A box this large would occupy too much space in the bird cage.

 Thus nest boxes are hung outside the cage with the entry hole lining up with the nest box door.
 This enables the bird(s) to reside in the bird cage but have a room addition during the breeding process.